-lcon Recording State
+Icon Recording State

-\checkmark The current recording is complete.
+✓ The current recording is complete.

 8 In an idled state, either queued for or stopping recording.

-Recording is in progress.
+• Recording is in progress.

 • Recording has failed.

 Vantage Job State-Indicates the real time state of the capture workflow's job in Vantage (which is set by the state of all actions in the workflow):